mmwyl/ai-dev-tasks/README.md

 # 🚀 AI Dev Tasks 🤖

 Welcome to **AI Dev Tasks**!
 This repository provides a collection of markdown files designed to supercharge your feature development workflow with AI-powered IDEs and CLIs.
-Originally built for [Cursor](https://cursor.sh/), these tools work with any AI coding assistant including Claude Code, Windsurf, and others.
-By leveraging these structured prompts, you can systematically approach building features, from ideation to implementation, with built-in checkpoints for verification.
+Originally built for [Cursor](https://cursor.sh/), these tools work with any AI coding assistant including Claude Code, Windsurf, and more.

 Stop wrestling with monolithic AI requests and start guiding your AI collaborator step-by-step!